Helen Richardson-Walsh: Other career and voluntary work

 In July 2014 during a break from hockey caused by injury, Richardson-Walsh volunteered in Bali teaching English to fishermen and their families and participating in a coral re-building programme.

 As a lifelong Spurs fan, Richardson-Walsh is a patron of the Proud Lilywhites, the official LGBT association of Tottenham Hotspur Football Club (2014 – current).
 Richardson-Walsh is also an Ambassador for Access Sport, a charity whose mission is to give more children, particularly in disadvantaged areas, access to a wide range of quality local sport (2014 – current).

 Richardson-Walsh was part of the commentary team for the 2017 Eurohockey championships, along with her wife Kate, which was broadcast on BT Sport.
-She also provided hockey commentary and analysis for BBC Sport and Radio 5 Live at the 2018 Commonwealth Games, and analysis for the 2018 World Cup on BT Sport.
+She also provided hockey commentary and analysis for BBC Sport and BBC Radio 5 Live at the 2018 Commonwealth Games, and analysis for the 2018 World Cup on BT Sport.

 For the 2017–18 academic year, Richardson-Walsh joined The Perse School in Cambridge as a part-time Games Coach.

 Richardson-Walsh was selected to be an Athlete Role Model for the Youth Olympic Games which will take place in Bunoes Aires, Argentina in 2018.
 She will be representing hockey and Team GB, providing workshops, taking part in Q&A session and advising young athletes.

 Richardson-Walsh has completed a degree in psychology with the Open University.
 As of October 2019, she is studying for a masters in institutional psychology.